Mold Problems in Crawl Space

 Crawl spaces are susceptible to mold growth because they often suffer from a combination of water intrusion and poor ventilation.
 A leaky pipe in the crawl space can provide a water source for mold to grow directly or indirectly because a leak can increase the humidity in the crawl space.

-Moreover, water can get into your crawl space from the outside.
+Moreover, water can get into your crawl space from the outside which can cause more growth of mold in crawlspace.
 The lot your home is built on is supposed to be graded to move water away from the structure.
 However, the grading and water run off control can change over the years either due to environmental factors, landscaping or other changes.
 When water gets under your house it can sink into the soil and increase the humidity and provide the moisture required for mold growth in your crawl space.

 Additionally, many crawl spaces suffer from poor ventilation.
 Without a vapor barrier, a crawl space should have a minimum of a 1 square foot ventilation opening for each 150 square feet of under–floor space area.
 Sometimes ventilation openings become covered during a remodel or there were simply not enough openings when the house was originally constructed.

 If you think you may have mold under your home, take a look at the conditions around your house.
 Do you have roof gutters?
 Are they working?
 Is the ground sloped toward your home?
 Are your sprinklers pointed away from the home?
 Do you find pooling water that doesn’t drain quickly?
 Can you see ventilation openings around the foundation of your house?
-Are they blocked?
+All of these can be reason for mold in your crawlspace.

 If all else fails you may want to consider crawl space encapsulation.
-Encapsulation is the process where your crawl space is transformed into a conditioned space trough the addition of sealing elements, vapor barriers and ventilation.
+Encapsulation is the process by using which you can transform your crawl space into a conditioned space trough the addition of sealing elements, vapor barriers and ventilation.
 The idea is to block the crawl space from exposure to the elements in order to control the environment, keeping it dry.